Xlient/Cosmos/levels/cosmos/objectives/7_starter_workflow/description.md

 </ul>
 </div>

-GitHub has preconfigured workflow templates that you can customize to create your own CI (continuous integration) workflow.
+GitHub has pre-configured workflow templates that you can customize to create your own CI (continuous integration) workflow.
 They are called starter workflows, Github analyzes your code and suggests starter workflows relevant  to your project.
 Lets see how we can use them in our Ice Cream store application